iandennismiller/diamond-project/Readme.md

 Read more about Diamond here: https://github.com/iandennismiller/flask-diamond

+## Usage

-## first clone the skeleton
+### first clone the skeleton

 ```
-git clone git@github.com:iandennismiller/diamond-scaffold.git /tmp/diamond-scaffold
+git clone https://github.com/iandennismiller/diamond-scaffold.git /tmp/diamond-scaffold
 ```

-## then use it to scaffold in the current directory
+### then use it to scaffold in the current directory

 ```
 pip install mrbob